Angelio-Atlas/X-MART-Customer-Sales-Dataset/README.md

 # X-MART-Customer-Sales-Dataset
 X-Mart is having different malls in many city of India, where daily sales take place for various products.
 Here is a sample of our dataset could be used for analyis and other related work.
+There are many branch of X-MART is available in the whole country which contains millions of data.
+But here for the purpose of marketing analysis the sample of dataset uploaded here.